dgor82/dgor82.github.io/dev_style_guide.md

 In line with FP, I design for most of my collections (Lists, Sets, Dictionaries...) to be immutable, leading to less error-prone and more thread-safe code.
 But how do we achieve an immutable Collection in C# (e.g. a List)?
 It turns out, just using the `ImmutableList<T>` type is not sufficient: we need to take care of immutability on three different levels:

 #### Level-1: The list's items
 An `ImmutableList<T>` only prevents us from adding/deleting items, but it turns out the items themselves can be accessed directly and mutated.
-To achieve immutability also on the item-level, I make sure they are a `record` or `struct`.
+To achieve immutability also on the item-level, I make sure they are a `record`.

 #### Level-2: The list itself
 To achieve guaranteed immutability of the list (i.e. the inability to add or delete items), I use `ImmutableList<T>` instead of `List<T>`.
 However, it turns out that as a developer I can still call `.Add()` or `.Remove()` on an `IImmutableList<T>` - this will return a new (copied) list with the added item, leaving the original list object in tact.